- Set the target language and “always” or “never” translate lists to tailor the experience.

 Brave

 Open the Chrome Web Store, search for "Translate," and add the "Google Translate" extension (or another of your choice).
-After installing it, you'll see the icon in the toolbar; from there, translate the current page with one click.
-You will also be able to translate selected fragments.
+After installation, you'll see the icon in the toolbar; from there, you can translate the current page with a single click.
+You can also translate selected sections.

 Opera

 In Opera, add a translation extension from its catalog (Google Translate or ImTranslator are common options).
-Once installed, right-clicking will allow you to translate the entire page or specific parts..
+Once installed, right-clicking will allow you to translate the entire page or specific sections.

 Android: Translate from Chrome on your mobile

-From that same menu, you can specify whether pages in a specific language should always be translated or never be translated.
-Again, you have "always" and "never" lists to personalize the experience..
+From that same menu, you can specify that pages in a particular language should always be translated or never translated.
+Again, you have "always" and "never" lists to customize your experience.

 iPhone and iPad: Translate pages with Safari and alternatives

-As we mentioned, in Safari, tap "aA" and select "Translate to Spanish."
-If you don't see the desired language, check your system language settings.
-For unsupported languages or alternative streams, the Microsoft Translator app adds an action to the Share menu..
+As mentioned, in Safari, tap "aA" and select "Translate to Spanish."
+If you don't see the desired language, check your system's language settings.
+For unsupported languages or alternative streams, the Microsoft Translator app adds an action to the Share menu.

 Translate entire websites and documents with Google Translate

-When you need to translate an entire site (not just a page) or prefer a view in a dedicated tab, Google Translate makes it easy.
-It works by pasting the site URL into the translation box.
+When you need to translate an entire site (not just a single page) or prefer a view in a dedicated tab, Google Translate makes it easy.
+It works by pasting the site's URL into the translation box.

-You can also translate documents (PDF, DOC, PPT, etc.) from the Documents tab.
-Keep in mind the size limit (10 MB) and that the format may be altered during processing.
-Images, widgets, or complex layouts may not be preserved as is..
+You can also translate documents ( PDF , DOC, PPT, etc.) from the Documents tab.
+Keep in mind the size limit (10 MB) and that the formatting may change during the process.
+Images, widgets, or complex layouts may not be preserved.

 Useful Google Translate features you should know about

-In addition to page translation, Google Translate offers resources that enhance the daily experience.
-They can get you out of a jam inside and outside the browser.
+In addition to page translation, Google Translate offers resources that enhance your daily experience.
+They can get you out of a bind both inside and outside your browser.

 Do you want your own website to be multilingual?

-If you have a site and want to reach a wider audience, creating multi-language versions improves the user experience and can help the SEO.
+If you have a website and want to reach a wider audience, creating multilingual versions improves the user experience and can help with SEO .
 There are solutions for all levels and budgets.

-If your hosting offers IP Geolocation, you can display the appropriate language based on the visitor's location and allow manual switching with a selector.
-A good implementation should always respect the user's choice..
+If your hosting provider offers IP geolocation, you can display the appropriate language based on the visitor's location and allow manual language selection using a selector.
+A good implementation should always respect the user's choice.